Forty Elephants: Leadership

-Their heyday was in the interwar period when the gang raided on a large scale not only in the West End of London, but also other major shopping centres across the country.
+Their heyday was in the interwar period, when the gang raided on a large scale not only in the West End of London, but also other major shopping centres across the country.
 They also forced smaller gangs to pay tribute on what they had stolen and would punish criminals who did not obey their rules.
 The gang had its own set of rules and demanded loyalty from its members and others in their supply and distribution network.
 Alice Diamond ruled with absolute authority with the co-operation of Maggie Hill, Gertrude Scully, the Partridge sisters, and many others.
 Over seventy direct members of the gang operating in the 1920s and 1930s have been identified.
 Reports that the gang collapsed when their leaders were jailed for the 1925 Battle of Lambeth are incorrect.
 The gang was still in existence after World War II as new family members replaced old hands.

-They were often said to be able to meet equal numbers of men in battle and were admired by their male counterparts in the Elephant Gang for their organisation and expertise.
-One member of the gang, Lilian Goldstein (née Kendall), was known to police as the Bobbed-Haired Bandit, the lover of Elephant Gang associate Ruby Sparks, and a driver on his smash and grab raids.
+They were said to be able to meet numbers of men in street fights, though preferring to stick to their speciality of sneak thieving, and were admired by their male counterparts in the Elephant Gang for their organisation and expertise.
+One member of the gang, Lilian Goldstein (née Kendall), was known to police as the Bobbed-Haired Bandit, the lover of Elephant Gang associate Ruby Sparks, and was useful as a driver on his smash and grab raids.
+The gang was also associated with Frankie Fraser, whose sister Eva Fraser was a member of the "Forty Elephants".

+Diamond would retire from leadership of the gang in the 1930s and the role be taken over by Maggie Hill.
+Hill was arrested in 1939 for blinding a policeman with a hat-pin and sentenced to four years in Holloway prison.
+On her release Hill retired from shop-lifting.

+Hill herself was succeeded by Shirley Pitts.
+Pitts had been taught to shoplift under the tutelage of Diamond and other gang members in the 1940s.
+Pitts was given the name "Queen of the Shoplifters" by the newspapers.
+She was an acquaintance of Ronnie Knight, the Kray brothers, and Charlie Wilson.
+Pitts would lead the gang until her death in 1992.

+Its been said that the gang was named the "Forty Thieves"/"Forty Elephants" because it had forty gang members.
+This is unlikely, with the gang under both Carr and Diamond, at the most, having fifteen core gang members.
+The figures that support a larger number often made no difference between actual members and persons associated with the gang such as family members.
+The name has also been speculated to derive its name from the folktale Ali Baba and the Forty Thieves, with the name evolving into "Forty Elephants" due to the gang's association with the Elephant and Castle gang and association with the "Elephant Boys".

+According to one account the name came about in the 1950s, after the current leader Maggie Hill came back from a shop-lifting spree looking so large and bulky that she resembled "the queen of forty elephants".